otrekw/azure-docs.de-de/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="exp"></a>Exp

 Potenziert die Basis e mit dem Wert in der ausgewählten Spalte.
-Dies entspricht der EXP-Funktion in Excel.
+Diese Funktion entspricht der EXP-Funktion in Excel.

 ### <a name="exp2"></a>Exp2